-The short answer to the question asked in the title of this page is generally no, it’s not too late to save your savings and income if you act as soon as possible.
+The short answer to the question asked in the title of this page is generally no, it’s not too late to protect your savings and income if you act as soon as possible.
 Start your Medicaid Crisis Planning right away.

 Let me repeat my answer, YES!
-Depending on an individual’s marital status (single vs. married) I may be able to save between 40%-100% of a single person’s savings and for a married person up to 100% of their savings plus all or a portion of the income of the ill spouse and the community spouse.
+Depending upon the marital status of your family member/loved one (single vs. married), I may be able to save between 40%-100% of a single person’s savings and for a married couple up to 100% of their savings plus all or a portion of the income of the ill spouse and/or the community spouse.

-Explaining how one achieves eligibility for Medicaid long term care benefits in a crisis and at the same time, protect savings and income, is difficult.
-While I think of myself as a reasonably good teacher capable of explaining difficult concepts in simple plain English, the vocabulary of Medicaid is much like the vocabulary of the United States Tax Code (IRS).
+Explaining how one can achieve eligibility for Medicaid long-term care benefits in a crisis and at the same time, protect savings and income, is difficult.
+While I think of myself as a reasonably good teacher capable of explaining difficult concepts in simple, plain English, the vocabulary of Medicaid is much like the vocabulary of the United States Tax Code (IRS).
 It’s unintelligible.
-So what I’ll do here is give you a “101” course on crisis planning and encourage you to call me ASAP, to come in and let me explain to you (in person, by video or conference call) how I can help your family.
+So, what I’ll do here is give you a “101” course on crisis planning and encourage you to call me ASAP, then once scheduled, come in and let me explain to you (in person, by video or conference call) how I can help your family.

 Medicaid Crisis Planning “101”

 Protecting a Lifetime of Savings and Income For a Married Couple

 Is your family in “crisis”?
 It’s a term I use when a loved one can’t return home and needs placement in a nursing home or assisted living residence now or soon.
 A crisis can also mean that a loved one can’t return home or be left alone safely without home care assistance.
 In both examples, Medicaid benefits may/are going to be needed, and soon, mostly because of the exceptional costs of privately paying for long-term care.